SCC Spring 2015 application opens on September 5th.

 Important Information for Applicants

 - If you are under age 18 when school officially starts, you will need to submit a legal document called a Power of Attorney.
-A Power of Attorney for minor can be used by parents or guardians to allow a temporary caretaker to make certain decisions for their minor child over a period of time.
+A Power of Attorney (POA) for minor can be used by parents or guardians to allow a temporary caretaker to make certain decisions for their minor child over a period of time.
+We must receive the original POA, but it will be returned.

 - The ISC accepts US transferring F-1 VISA students that are in Good Status only under their current school’s SEVIS I-20,